-5.3 Crisis Management Team (CMT)
+5.2.3 Crisis Management Team (CMT)

-Leadership of the CMT (Figure 5-2) is empowered by the Beach MD to assume responsibility for providing strategic support to emergency or crisis events impacting Beach operations or commercial viability.
+Leadership of the Crisis Management Team (CMT) is empowered by the Beach MD to assume responsibility for providing strategic support in the event of a Level 3 emergency spill incident from Beach operations.
+A roster is maintained for the full CMT to ensure 24/7 coverage.